 Once AI's automatic data monitoring is complete, human analytics take the lead.
-Epidemiologists check that the findings make scientific sense and draft a report that is sent to clients (government, business and public health).
+Epidemiologists check that the findings make scientific sense and write a report that is sent to clients (government, business and public health).

 BlueDot reports are then sent to health officials from a dozen countries (including the United States and Canada), airlines and hospitals where infected patients could end up.
 BlueDot does not sell its data to the general public, (but is working on it).

 - Woolly Mammoth: 2027, the year of resurrectionIt seemed like a boutade, but Colossal has raised the necessary funds and is preparing for the genetic resurrection of the Woolly Mammoth within 4 years.

 BlueDot isn't the first to look for a solution for public health officials, but it hopes to do better than Google.
 Its Google Flu Trend service, which analyzed and attempted to predict flu trends, was shut down after it "missed" its predictions on the severity of the 140 flu season by 2013%.

 Maybe premature times?
 BlueDot has won where Google has failed.
 It successfully predicted not only SARS, but also the location of the Zika outbreak in South Florida (in a publication in the British medical journal The Lancet).